 Saffron Harvest Info

-Today, the harvesting of saffron crocus is most often done for its resultant spice of the same name used in cooking, specifically in Spanish Paellas or Arroz con Pollo.
-One of the most expensive food products in the world, Saffron’s outrageous cost is due to the labor-intensive process of obtaining the stigma, of which there are only three per flower.
-Saffron harvest info lists the price of saffron at anywhere from $500 to $5,000 per pound (454 g.) depending upon the grade and quality.
+Today, harvesting saffron crocus is most often done for its spice used in cooking, specifically in Spanish Paellas or Arroz con Pollo.
+One of the most expensive food products in the world, saffron's outrageous cost is due to the labor-intensive process of obtaining the stigma, of which there are only three per flower.
+Saffron prices range anywhere from $500 to $5,000 per pound (454 g.) depending upon the grade and quality.

 When to Pick Saffron

 Saffron crocus blooms in the fall over the course of three weeks.
 This is when the saffron crocus harvesting commences.